bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/audit_map.md

 ## 4. Next Steps
 - Continue systematic audit and refactor of all modules, updating this map as progress is made.
+- - GroupManagerServer (PVP/Group logic) will be implemented last unless dependencies require it sooner.
 - Prioritize restoring the "circulatory system" and server-authoritative design everywhere.

 ---